 Obsessed with Sinners: A Night in New Orleans’ Blues Scene

 One day, we stumbled into an underground Blues club.
 We ventured in not knowing what to expect.
 In distance, with minimal light and cigar smoke, you could barely see the band sitting in the right corner.
-Natural light was coming from the upper left side gleaming downwards towards them.
-The artists were sitting in tiny chairs with their gigantic musical instruments.
+Natural light was coming from the upper left side gleaming downwards towards them, relentlessly.
+The artists were sitting in tiny chairs with their gigantic musical instruments, sweating profusely.
 Blues Music was torching through the air, loud and magical.
 Art was in full blown cataclysmic event.
 The intensity of the artists and how they moved, pushing the limits of their musical instruments left the audience wanting more.

 We looked at each other stupefied.
 We just sat there the entire afternoon in absolute awe.
 We didn’t budge.
 Neither the cigar smoke or heavy smell of Alcohol bothered us.
 We were transported into another universe.